-Can You Use Your Laptop Windows Key on Your Desktop?
+Can I Use My Laptop Windows Key On My Desktop?

-It’s normal to wonder whether Windows allows you to use your windows key to activate Windows on two or more devices.
+It’s normal to wonder whether Windows allows you to use your key to activate it on two or more devices.
 That’s because you, the owner of the licensed key, reserve the right for the digital entitlement.
-But is it possible to use your laptop Windows key on your desktop?
+But is it possible to use your laptop Windows key on your PC?

-You can use your laptop Windows 10 Key for your desktop if you’re using a retail copy or upgraded from Windows 8 or 7.
+You can use your laptop Windows 10 Key on your desktop if you’re using a retail copy or upgraded from 8 or 7.
 However, it’s important to note that activation greatly hinges on the type of Windows licenses you have.

-If you upgrade to Windows 10 using a retail copy of, say, Windows 7, 8, or 8.1, then you’ll be able to transfer the Windows 10 key from your laptop to your desktop.
+If you upgrade to Windows 10 using a retail copy of Windows 7, 8, or 8.1, you can transfer the Windows 10 key from your laptop to your desktop.
 That’s because Microsoft allows customers to upgrade and keep the retail rights from where the key was derived.

-Your laptop Windows 10 key wouldn’t activate your desktop Windows if it came from the original equipment manufacturer.
+Your laptop’s Windows 10 key wouldn’t activate your desktop if it came from the original equipment manufacturer.

 A retail Windows 10 product key can be transferred, though it must first be uninstalled.
 Once uninstalled, you can then go on to install it on your desktop.